We support cycling in the National Park, whether for work or pleasure, to enjoy its special qualities.

 Management of cycling and cycling events in the New Forest is not the sole responsibility of any one organisation:

-- The Forestry Commission is responsible for the upkeep of the network of waymarked gravel tracks on Crown Land (almost 50% of the National Park).
-Most of these are tracks designed for lorries removing timber after tree felling operations, but the Commission permit a network of them to be used for cycling in consultation with the Verderers.
+- Forestry England is responsible for the upkeep of the network of waymarked gravel tracks on Crown Land (almost 50% of the National Park).
+Most of these are tracks designed for lorries removing timber after tree felling operations, but Forestry England permit a network of them to be used for cycling in consultation with the Verderers.

 - The Highway Authorities (Hampshire County Council, Wiltshire Council and Highways England) are responsible for roads, traffic signs and road markings.
 This includes public rights of way but excludes private roads.